You'll make these payments throughout the year in a Medicare drug plan:

 Look for specific Medicare drug plan costs, and then call the plans you're interested in to get more details.

-Starting January 1, 2021, if you take insulin, you may be able to get Medicare drug coverage that offers savings on your insulin.
-You could pay no more than $35 for a 30-day supply.
+If you take insulin, you may be able to get Medicare drug coverage that offers savings on your insulin.
+You could pay no more than $35 for a month's supply.
 Find a plan that offers this savings on insulin in your state.
-You can join during Open Enrollment (October 15 – December 7, 2020).
+You can join during Open Enrollment.

 If your drug costs are higher than what you paid last year, talk to your doctor.
 There may be lower cost drugs you can use instead.
 This could save you in out-of-pocket costs throughout the year.
 If you want more information on drug prices, you can look at dashboards that highlight which manufacturers have been increasing their prices and also show other year-to-year drug price information.
 These are general or total prices and increases may not match changes in what you’ll pay.